GSA/digitalgov.gov/content/old-docs/mobile-application-development-program.md

       <h3 style="color: #a52a2a">
         Plan
       </h3>

       <ul>
         <li>
           See what other agencies are doing in the mobile space on the <a href="http://www.usa.gov/mobileapps.shtml">Federal Mobile Apps Directory</a>.
         </li>
         <li>
-          Learn how agencies created these mobile products with our more than <a href="{{< relref "mobile-gov-experience.md" >}}">25 Mobile Gov Case Studies</a>.
+          Learn how agencies created these mobile products with our more than <a href="{{< link href="tag/mobile-gov-experience" >}}">25 Mobile Gov Case Studies</a>.
         </li>
         <li>
-          Create your Statement of Work on <a title="Cracking the Mobile Contracting Nut" href="https://www.WHATEVER/2013/05/06/cracking-the-mobile-contracting-nut/">RFP-EZ </a>by leveraging our <a title="Mobile SOW and Developer Qualifications" href="{{< relref "mobile-sow-and-developer-qualifications.md" >}}">Sample Contracting Language for Mobile SOW&#8217;s</a> for product development (apps, mobile web), testing and code-sharing.
+          Create your Statement of Work on <a title="Cracking the Mobile Contracting Nut" href="{{< relref "2013-05-06-cracking-the-mobile-contracting-nut.md" >}}">RFP-EZ </a>by leveraging our <a title="Mobile SOW and Developer Qualifications" href="{{< relref "mobile-sow-and-developer-qualifications.md" >}}">Sample Contracting Language for Mobile SOW&#8217;s</a> for product development (apps, mobile web), testing and code-sharing.
         </li>
       </ul>

       <h3 style="color: #808000">
         Test
       </h3>

       <ul>
         <li>
-          Use the <a title="Mobile Product Testing Guidelines and Resources" href="https://www.WHATEVER/2013/08/22/mobile-product-testing-guidelines/">Mobile Product Testing Guidelines and Resources</a> pulled from government and the private sector available in four areas: security/privacy, accessibility, functionality/UX and app performance.
+          Use the <a title="Mobile Product Testing Guidelines and Resources" href="{{< relref "2013-08-22-mobile-product-testing-guidelines.md" >}}">Mobile Product Testing Guidelines and Resources</a> pulled from government and the private sector available in four areas: security/privacy, accessibility, functionality/UX and app performance.
         </li>
         <li>
           Speed up your acquisition of testing services with ready-made sample <a title="Mobile SOW and Developer Qualifications" href="{{< relref "mobile-sow-and-developer-qualifications.md" >}}">SOW language</a> with mobile developer qualifications.